FLOORPLAN – Los Angeles 05.04.24

 At fifteen minutes to one, two figures stroll together.
 The taller grips the shorter’s hand as if protection from walking in the valley of death.
 Both wear black.
 They appear as shadows before disappearing into a glowing orange room.

 Thirty minutes pass as a deejay beats acid, techno, and the craze of the moment, hardgroove.
-That bounces off walls as the acoustics sound a bit hallow.
+That bounces off walls as the acoustics sound a bit hollow.

 Welcome to Into the Woods.
 The premier boutique event and music label for techno purists bridging the gap between Detroit and the City of Angels.
 The collective has thrown underground raves since before the pandemic.
 Hosting such luminaries as Theo Parrish to DJ Minx and the late great Mike Huckaby.
 Tonight’s Official Movement Detroit Pre-Party is the hottest ticket for those who like raw techno from the city with the greatest talent-Detroit.